mattheusv/ipa/README.md

 ```

 ### Package
 The `package` is responsible for installing the programs.
-You can also have the `link` session and already install the configuration files together.

 #### Format
 | Parameter | Description                                  |